Enkhjargal-Togoo/AI-dermatology-assistance/README.md

 Not a medical diagnosis tool.

 ## Contrubutions:
 It is a group project including all other group members.
+So I uploaded only Rasa chatbot part and fine-tuned Biobert model part.

+## Model files
+Trained BioBERT model checkpoints are not stored in this repository due to file size limits.
+This repository contains training and evaluation code only.

 ## Next Steps
 - Improve dataset